Look at your to-do list… How does it make you feel?

 So seriously, raise your right hand and repeat after me…

-“I, ___, solemnly swear, affirm or pinky promise that I will focus on ONE growth project at a time and will not move on until it’s done.”
+“I, ___, solemnly swear, affirm and pinky promise that I will focus on ONE growth project at a time and will not move on until it’s done.”

 Which now leads me to my next point…

-Because you have two weeks to finish each project, it doesn’t give you time to be a perf
+Because you have two weeks to finish each project, it doesn’t give you time to be a perfectionist.

 Finish your mini project for the two weeks and then move on to the next.